© 2020 Bennington County Humane Society. All Rights Reserved.

-If you need financial assistance to spay/neuter your cat or dog, SNAP is here to help you!
+If you need assistance to spay or neuter your cat or dog, SNAP is here to provide that service!

 Our SNAP program serves residents of the following areas: ALL towns in Bennington County (VT); Cambridge, Eagle Bridge, Salem, Shushan, and White Creek in Washington County (NY); Hoosick Falls, North Petersburgh, and Petersburgh in Rensselaer County (NY); and North Adams and Williamstown in Berkshire County (MA).
 (Please note that applications for cats in Hoosick Falls, North Petersburgh, and Petersburgh depend on appointment availability.)

 There are three easy ways to apply to the SNAP program:

 2. Call 802-375-2898 ext 312 for SNAP instructions;

 3. Email [email protected] with your name and mailing address;